driplineorg/controls-guide/source/guides/first-mesh.rst

 The compose entry
 +++++++++++++++++

-To create our dripline service, we add another object to the docker-compose definition file (under the ``service:`` block) that looks like the following:
+To create our dripline service, we add another object to the docker-compose definition file (under the ``services:`` block) that looks like the following:

 .. literalinclude:: ../../examples/first-mesh/docker-compose.yaml
    :caption: docker-compose.yaml